-The 1991 Protocol on Environmental Protection to the Antarctic Treaty banned all introduced species, except humans, from being taken into the Antarctic.
-It was with a great deal of sadness that in 1993 the last six remaining huskies left Mawson and the Australian Antarctic Territory.
-The older dogs lived out their days in Australia, the younger, working dogs enjoyed a new life in Minnesota, USA.
+In 1991, Antarctic Treaty members introduced the Protocol on Environmental Protection which banned all introduced species, except humans, from the Antarctic.
+In 1992, it was with a great deal of sadness that the last six remaining huskies left Mawson and the Australian Antarctic Territory.
+The older dogs lived out their days in Australia, while the younger ones enjoyed a new life as working dogs in Minnesota, US.